elexis/elexis.github.com/en/contributing.md

 Compiling Elexis from scratch can be a time consuming effort if you don’t follow the advise given here.
-If the procedures mentioned here don’t work for your setup please ask a question at [Elexis developpers mailing list](https://sourceforge.net/mailarchive/forum.php?forum_name=elexis-develop) before spending hours tracking down bugs.
+If the procedures mentioned here don’t work for your setup please ask a question at [Elexis developers mailing list](https://sourceforge.net/mailarchive/forum.php?forum_name=elexis-develop) before spending hours tracking down bugs.